Have you recently started hula hooping or perhaps you'd like to give it a go soon? Great decision! 😊

 One: Please do NOT buy a weighted hoop or simply don't go higher than a 1.2kg hoop (for many, even 1kg can be too heavy if you don't have the strength and stamina required).
 Also, please avoid hoops with beads or wavy tubing as they can do unnecessary damage.
 You even risk being put off hula hooping for ever.
 Can you imagine that?!

 Two: Purchase your hoop from an independent hoop store, if you can afford it.
 Most of the shiny, colourful, custom-made hoops are handcrafted by independent hoop magicians and they require a lot of work!
+They are also of superior quality and made just for you.
+I still have my first hoop and love it very much.

 Are you into off-body hooping, circus tricks or doubles?
 Then you might want to look for hoops with a diameter starting at 36" and lower.